Counsellor | Trauma-Informed | Online

 My approach is grounded, relational, and focused on helping life feel steadier and more manageable again.

-I offer individual online counselling for women across Australia.
+I offer individual online counselling helping women to:

-• rebuild a sense of safety after trust has been broken
+rebuild a sense of stability after trust has been broken

 Counselling here is:

-• focused on sustainability rather than performance (with emphasis on limits, energy, and choice)
+focused on sustainability rather than performance (with emphasis on personal limits, energy, and choice)

 I understand burnout and emotional exhaustion not as personal failure, but as the impact of prolonged strain, unmet support needs, and environments that required constant adaptation.